kinow/nz-osm-server/README.md

-# nzoss-gis-live-dvd
+# NZ OpenStreetMap Server

-NZOSS GIS live DVD.

-WIP: work project description
+This project contains the automated scripts to set up a OSM server for New Zealand.

 ## Datasets

-WIP: explain the datasets being used
+The data being used comes from GeoFabrik, and is loaded periodically in the server, using a PostgreSQL database.

 ## Infrastructure

 The infrastructure is compromised of:

-WIP: list exact versions and role

 * a Postgres database
 * PostGIS extension loaded in Postgres
 * mapserver
 * imposm
 * nginx
+* Graphite
+* LogStash

 This project includes an Ansible playbook, with automated instructions to set up the environment.
-The playbook works for both Vagrant and Docker, but it can also be used locally or to set up a server via SSH.
+The playbook works for Vagrant, but it can also be used locally or to set up a server via SSH.

 In order to install the infrastructure you will need:

 * Vagrant (and VMWare or VirtualBox), or Docker, a Linux computer or SSH access to a server
 * Ansible